praveenjalasutram/Darkweb-Inspector/README.md

-# Darkweb Inspector & Surfaceweb Inspector Tools
+# Darkweb Inspector & Surfaceweb Inspector Tools <IN DEVELOPMENT - BETA>

 ## How to Use the Darkweb Inspector & SurfaceWeb Inspector tools
 The Darkweb Inspector and SurfaceWeb Inspectors are Python programs that allows you to search for specific keywords on a list of URLs and display and save the results.
 It includes a graphical user interface (GUI) using the Tkinter library, which allows you to enter the list of URLs and keywords, start the search, and view the results.